 A intree enjoyed mixed fortunes in the post war years, a motor-racing track was installed on the course in the 1950s and a number of British Grand Prix’s where held at the course.
 However, as the post war economic boom began to subside in the late 1960’s so did the fortunes of the racecourse.

-In 1973 the course was eventually sold to property developer Bill Davies who gave a commitment to keep the race going but his heart never quite seemed in it.
-Attendance at the 1975 Grand National was the lowest in living memory (admission prices had been tripled by Davies) and the Grand National had reached its lowest point and it looked like the end for the great race.
+In 1973 ownership of the racecourse past from the Topham family to Bill Davies, a property developer who gave a commitment to keep the race going but his heart never quite seemed in it.
+Attendance at the 1975 Grand National was the lowest in living memory (admission prices had been tripled by Davies) and the Grand National had reached its lowest point – it looked like the end for the great race.

-In 1975 a campaign was started by Ladbrokes Bookmaker to revive the ailing Grand National race.
-Ladbrokes had a deep love for the National and when they took control of managing it they were determined to keep it going.
-After 8 years of management by Ladbrokes the future of the Grand National and Aintree seemed secure.
+A campaign was started by Ladbrokes Bookmakers to revive the ailing Grand National race.
+Like everyone else, Ladbrokes had a genuine love for the race which transcended self interest.
+After 8 years of management by the high street bookmaker the future of the Grand National and Aintree seemed secure.

-A subsidiary of the Seagram company, Martell Cognac, took over sponsorship in 1992.
-During this time the National experienced a big boom.
+A subsidiary of the Seagram company, Martell Cognac, took over sponsorship of the famous race in 1992.
+During this time the National experienced a real revival in fortunes.
 In 2004 around 150,000 people were at Aintree to witness the last Martell backed race.
-Aintree racecourse now enjoys its most successful period ever.

 Credit must go to the Jockey Club who seized the opportunity to redevelop Aintree and its facilities during this time.
 A new £30 million grand stand greeted the crowds for the 2008 race which was sponsored by popular bitter brand John Smith’s, a sponsorship deal which started in 2005 and ended in 2013.